Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Data Selection and Characterization

-VOSA provides best-fit stellar parameters ($\teff$, $\log\ g$, luminosity, radius of both the components) using a $\chi^2$ minimization technique.
-However, as reported in the literature \citepalias[][]{Rebassa2021, nayak_2024_wdms}, smaller observational errors often lead to higher $\chi^2$ values despite the visual inspection suggesting them to be well-fitted SEDs.
-At the same time, visually inspected badly fitted SEDs can also have smaller $\chi^2$ due to larger photometric errors.
-Therefore, following \citetalias{Rebassa2021, nayak_2024_wdms}, we implemented two criteria for the goodness of the fit:
+As reported in the literature \citepalias[][]{Rebassa2021, nayak_2024_wdms}, smaller observational errors often lead to higher $\chi^2$ values despite the visual inspection suggesting them to be well-fitted SEDs.
+Conversely, visually inspected badly fitted SEDs can also have smaller $\chi^2$ due to larger photometric errors.
+Therefore, following \citetalias{Rebassa2021} and \citetalias{ nayak_2024_wdms}, we implemented two criteria for the goodness of the fit:

 Therefore, we consider the SEDs to be well-fitted by the theoretical models when the sources satisfy both the Vgf$_b$ and the $ f_{residue} $ criteria simultaneously.
-We find there are 608 candidates with well-fitted SEDs.
-The SEDs of the other 405 candidates could not be fitted well with WD--MS composite model spectra using VOSA according to our criteria.
-The poor fit of these candidates to the WD–MS binary model could be due to various factors, including, but not limited to, inaccurate cross-matching, UV excess originating from stellar activity of the MS star rather than a WD companion, or contamination from nearby stars in the optical/IR.
+We find that there are 361 candidates with well-fitted SEDs out of 1,417.
+The SEDs of the other 1,056 candidates could not be fitted well with WDMS composite model spectra using VOSA according to our criteria.
+The poor fit to the rest of the candidates to the WDMS binary model could be due to various factors, including, but not limited to, inaccurate cross-matching, UV excess originating from stellar activity of the MS star rather than a WD, or contamination from nearby stars in the optical/IR.